OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 ---
-title: Metadata and work-items
+title: Metadata and Work-Items
 description: Configuring Octopus metadata and work-item integration.
 position: 200
 ---

-Octopus uses metadata about how a package was built and what it includes.
-One of the most useful aspects of this is the work-items that represent the bugs and enhancements that are included in new build of your software.
+Octopus uses metadata that can tell you how a package was built and what went into the package.
+This metadata includes work-items which represent the bugs and enhancements that go into new builds of your software.

-This section details how to configure Octopus to integrate with your build server with these features.

-Once configured, your build server parses commit messages looking for references to work-items.
+When configured, your build server parses commit messages looking for references to work-items.
 Information about these work-items is then passed through the CI/CD pipeline and included in the release and deployment details.

+This section explains how to configure Octopus to integrate your build server with these features.

 ## Building the Metadata